What Is Retained Search? A Complete Guide for Employers

 Time Investment | High-touch, consultative | Quick-fill, transactional |

-When Should Employers Use Retained Search?
+When to Use a Retained Search

-Executive and board-level hires
+Executive or board-level hires

-Confidential replacements
+Confidential replacements where discretion is critical

-High-impact strategic positions
+High-impact strategic roles

-Roles requiring rare or highly specialized skills
+Specialized positions requiring rare skills

 What to Expect from a Retained Search Firm